Manavault-Dev/.github/README.md

-# Manavolt
+# Manavault

-**Manavolt** is a technology-driven organization focused on building meaningful, AI-powered digital products.
+**Manavault** is a technology-driven organization focused on building meaningful, AI-powered digital products.

 We build tools that empower people through thoughtfully designed user experiences and powerful software engineering.